 How can my advisor help me with an academic concern?

 Advisors want to see you succeed and we know each and every one of you is capable of success in our program.
 If you think you're falling behind, please make an appointment with an advisor.

 Who can I contact about the SPPS PharmD advising program or if I need additional information?

 Please refer to the Student webpages.
 There, you will find class and exam schedules, study skills resources, financial resources and student accounts, career planning resources, research resources, UB services and resources and more.

 For general questions, please email firstname.lastname@example.org.

 Faculty Advisors: All UB SPPS students are matched with a faculty advisor when they enter the program.
-Students are required to meet with their advisor at least once a semester (P4 once per year).
+Students are required to meet with their advisor at least once a semester during the P1 year.
+Group advisement meetings are required for P2-P3 students with recommended individual faculty advisor meetings.
+It is recommended that P4 students meet with advisors once a year.
 Students may seek advice and mentorship from any other faculty member as well.

 Faculty Mentors: All UB SPPS faculty are available to our students for advising, research/independent studies and mentorship.
 Students can make appointments to meet with faculty based on their research/career interest in EAB.

 Dean’s Alumni Ambassador Career Development Mentor: We pair interested students with an alumni “guide” called a Dean's Alumni Ambassador (DAA) Mentor.
 Your DAA Mentor would be chosen for you based on your interests.
 DAA Mentors introduce students to career opportunities and develop relationships with practicing pharmacy professionals.